gyorilab/gilda/README.md

 other processes send requests to.

-2. Create a custom Grounder instance that only loads a subset of terms approrpiate for a narrow use case.
+2. Create a custom Grounder instance that only loads a subset of terms appropriate for a narrow use case.

 3. Gilda also offers an optional sqlite back-end which significantly decreases memory usage and results in minor drop in the number of strings grounder per